shubham1112-03/Decentralized-Password-Manager/Project_Report.md

 3.  **Privacy Advocates and Technologists**: Those who advocate for user data ownership and digital sovereignty should care deeply about this work.
 The CipherSafe model empowers the user with ultimate control over their own data.
 By design, not even the operators of the CipherSafe service can access or decrypt user information.
 This aligns with a broader movement toward building a more private and user-centric web, where individuals are not merely products whose data is to be monetized or protected at the whim of a corporation, but are true owners of their digital lives.

-## Chapter 3: Problem Statement and Approach
+## Chapter 3: Problem Definition

-This chapter details the specific problem this project addresses, our proposed solution, and its novelty.
-It compares our approach to existing work, presents a hypothesis for its effectiveness, outlines performance analysis scenarios, and summarizes the key results of our implementation.

 The fundamental problem with modern password management is the systemic risk posed by **centralized data aggregation**.
 Even with client-side encryption, leading password managers store millions of encrypted user vaults in a single cloud infrastructure.
 This makes them a prime target for sophisticated attacks.
 A single breach of this central infrastructure, as demonstrated in real-world security incidents, can lead to the exfiltration of entire user vault datasets.
 While these vaults are encrypted, they can be subjected to indefinite offline brute-force attacks, where an attacker can use massive computational resources to crack master passwords over time.
 The significance lies in the "all or nothing" nature of this model; a single security failure at the provider level compromises the encrypted data of every user.

+## Chapter 4: Problem Statement and Approach

+This chapter details the specific problem this project addresses, our proposed solution, and its novelty.
+It compares our approach to existing work, presents a hypothesis for its effectiveness, outlines performance analysis scenarios, and summarizes the key results of our implementation.

 Our approach is to dismantle this central point of failure.
 The **hypothesis** is that by cryptographically splitting the encrypted vault and distributing the fragments across a decentralized network, we can achieve a higher degree of security and resilience than centralized models, without sacrificing user experience.
 We achieve this through a multi-stage cryptographic pipeline: (1) deriving a strong encryption key from a master password using Argon2; (2) encrypting the credential with AES-256-GCM; (3) splitting the resulting ciphertext into multiple shares using Shamir's Secret Sharing (SSS); and (4) pinning these individual, useless-on-their-own shares to the InterPlanetary File System (IPFS) network.
 A central Firebase server is used only as a "phone book" to store pointers (IPFS CIDs) to these shares, not the shares themselves.
 This hybrid model keeps the convenience of a managed login system while radically decentralizing the storage of the actual sensitive data.